Exponential Growth Formula

 How do you use the Exponential Growth formula?

-Exponential growth means the amount added each period is proportional to the current amount โ the bigger it gets, the faster it grows, creating an accelerating curve.
+Exponential growth means the amount added each period is proportional to the current amount β the bigger it gets, the faster it grows, creating an accelerating curve.

 What do the symbols mean in the Exponential Growth formula?

-P_0 initial value, r growth rate, t time.
+initial value, growth rate, time.

 Why is the Exponential Growth formula important in Math?